domain-centric/domain-centric/README.md

 <br>

 As a consequence believing that:
--   Layering helps to distinguish and distribute the responsibilities of your application
+-   Layering helps to distinguish and distribute the responsibilities of our application
 -	Attributes and behaviour are captured in domain objects in the domain layer.
 This is the center and most important part of our application.
 -	The domain layer should have no direct dependencies with specific technologies such as frameworks, user interfaces, web services or databases, so that:
     - The domain layer is not soiled with outer layer responsibilities